A Place Called Home Youth Programs

 About

-A Place Called Home Youth Programs offers afterschool and summer programs that include college prep, scholarships, career readiness services, internships, mentorship, counseling, and both individual and family therapy.
-The program also offers a range of activities such as dance, music, visual arts, digital media, athletics, outdoor play, culinary arts, nutrition education, and holistic needs assessment and resources.
+A Place Called Home Youth Programs offers afterschool and summer programs that include educational enrichment, college prep, scholarships, and career readiness services such as internships and mentorship.
+The program includes counseling, individual and family therapy, and holistic needs assessment and resources, along with activities in dance, music, visual arts, digital media, athletics, outdoor play, culinary arts, and nutrition education.
+It operates in a dynamic, multi-service youth and community center.

 • Ages: 5–18 years old